marcotoronto/rdm-test/content/06_Data_Management_Plan.md

 - Network Grants in Skin Health and Muscular Dystrophy
 - Data Science for Equity
-- Virtual Care/Digital Health Team Grants, now renamed to Team Grant: Strengthening the Health Workforce for System Transformation
+- Team Grant: Strengthening the Health Workforce for System Transformation (previously known as Virtual Care/Digital Health Team Grants)

 ### <a style="font-size:17px">NSERC</a>